polyfy/polylith/readme.md

 Now both the `development` and the `command-line` environment is marked for test execution.
 Here we used the environment aliases `cl` and `dev` but we could also have passed in the environment names or a mix of the two, e.g. `poly info env:command-line:dev`.

-A good thing with components is that they hide the implementing namespaces by only exposing the interface.
-A nice side-effect of this is that we can leave all the functions public which will make the code easier to debug.
-With only public functions, we can stop at any breakpoint and evaluate a function without having to use special syntax that is otherwise needed to access private functions.

 ### Environment tests